PreranaPattnaik4/SproutGrowAgent/REPORT.md

 ### 3.2.
 Backend (AI) Technologies
 - **AI Framework:** Genkit, an open-source framework from Google, is used to build, manage, and monitor the application's AI capabilities.
-- **AI Models:** The application leverages Google's Gemini family of models (including `gemini-2.5-flash` for vision and text) for all generative AI tasks.
+- **AI Models:** The application leverages Google's Gemini family of models (including `gemini-2.5-flash` for vision/text and `gemini-2.5-flash-preview-tts` for speech) for all generative AI tasks.
 - **Server-Side Logic:** Genkit flows, written in TypeScript and marked with `'use server'`, run on the server side to securely handle AI model interactions and data processing.
 - **Data Validation:** Zod is used extensively to define schemas for the inputs and outputs of the Genkit flows, ensuring type safety and data integrity between the client and the AI backend.
+- **Audio Processing:** The `wav` library is used to process and format the audio output from the Text-to-Speech model.
-- **Deployment:** The application is configured for deployment on Render, a serverless platform optimized for modern web apps.
+- **Deployment:** The application is configured for deployment on Firebase App Hosting, which uses Google Cloud Run for a serverless, scalable infrastructure.

 ## 4. Implemented Features